-Kwang W. Kim is the country representative of The Asia Foundation’s office in Korea effective October 2018.
-Kim is a global expert in sustainable business models and public-private initiatives with multilateral finance organizations, the private sector, and academia.
+Kwang W. Kim is the former country representative of The Asia Foundation’s office in Korea.
 He has advised cabinet ministers and C-suite executives of Fortune 500 companies on global competitiveness, growth strategies, sustainability solutions, and global value chains in Asia, Latin America & the Caribbean, North America, Africa, and the Middle East.

-Kim previously worked as a management consultant, including with Monitor Group in Cambridge (USA) and in São Paulo (Brazil), where he authored a case study in the Brazilian airline industry.
+Kim previously worked as a management consultant, including with Monitor Group in Cambridge, and in São Paulo, where he authored a case study on the Brazilian airline industry.
 With Monitor colleagues (later known as OTF Group), he authored a chapter in the book, In the River They Swim: Enterprise Solutions to Poverty (2009), which included contributions by his excellencies Ashraf Ghani of Afghanistan and Paul Kagame of Rwanda on translating enterprise approaches into national development strategies.

 Kim currently serves on the board of Conservatorio Urban Innovation, the strategy arm of a global investment fund focusing in urban revitalization.
 He has adjunct faculty appointments with Georgetown University’s Landagger Program in International Business Diplomacy, and with Hanyang University School of Business.

 Education: Bachelor’s degree in Economics from Loyola Marymount University and a master’s degree in Law and Diplomacy from the Fletcher School at Tufts University.